 What exactly is process mapping?

 Business process mapping is a technique used to visually display how work is done in workflow steps from start to finish.
-A process map can also be called by different names, such as a flowchart, functional process chart or a workflow diagram.
+A process map can also be called by different names, such as a flowchart, functional process chart, or workflow diagram.

-With a detailed process map, teams must identify and understand individual steps, devise precise timelines and identify task owners.
-Process mapping brings lots of helpful insights but is just one step in the overall goal of a business process analysis.
+With a detailed process map, teams must identify and understand individual steps, devise precise timelines, and identify task owners.
+Business process mapping brings lots of helpful insights but is just one step in the overall goal of a business process analysis.

 Process mapping steps